 - Arc Flash and Shock Protection Policies, Procedures, and Safe Work Practices.
 These subjects are also address throughout the years with applicable tool box talks and safety huddles.
 This class meets the requirements for the NFPA 70E three year, formal re-training.Standard Counter Balance and Rough Terrain Fork Lift certification training.
-This course is designed to meet the OSHA standard requirement that Fork Lift certified personnel be evaluated every three years.
+This course is designed to meet the OSHA standard requirement that Fork Lift certified personnel to be evaluated every three years.

 - First Aid and CPR certification.